REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Introduction

 Initial expert compression efforts focused on expert pruning, the removal of experts in their entirety.
 However, expert pruning is a strong intervention on the model's weights.
 Techniques such as quantization, low-rank compression, and expert merging also offer memory savings but maintain a lossy representation of the less important experts.
 Crucially, expert merging has recently been demonstrated to outperform expert pruning when evaluated with perplexity and on \gls{mc} question answering benchmarks~\citep{li_merge_2023,liu_training-free_2024}.
 However, an evaluation comparing these methods on generative benchmarks has yet to be conducted.
 In this work, we demonstrate that --- when paired with a suitable saliency criterion --- expert pruning outperforms expert merging, particularly on generative benchmark tasks such as code generation, creative writing, and mathematical reasoning.
-Specifically, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We prove that expert merging introduces \emph{irreducible error} due to the loss of the router's independent, input-dependant modulation of the expert outputs resulting in \textit{functional subspace collapse}, substantially reducing the functional output space of the compressed \gls{smoe} layer.
-In contrast, in expert pruned \glspl{smoe} the router maintains independent control over the remaining experts; \item We introduce \gls{reap}, a novel expert pruning saliency criterion, which selects experts to prune which contribute minimally to the layer output by considering both the router gate-values and average activation norm of the experts; \item Across diverse \gls{smoe} architectures ranging from 20B to 1T parameters and a suite of generative evaluations, we demonstrate the significant and consistent advantage of \gls{reap} over existing expert pruning and merging approaches, particularly at 50\% compression.
-Notably, our method achieves near-lossless compression on code generation tasks after pruning 50\% of experts from Qwen3-Coder-480B and Kimi-K2; \item We open-source our \href{https://github.com/CerebrasResearch/reap}{code} and select compressed model checkpoints to facilitate further research on compressed \glspl{smoe} and their applications. \end{itemize}
+Specifically, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We demonstrate that existing expert merging techniques introduce \emph{irreducible error} due to the loss of the router's independent, input-dependent modulation of the expert outputs.
+In \textit{high-granularity} \glspl{smoe}, the loss of fine-grained routing control results in \textit{functional subspace collapse}; \item Empirically, we find that expert merging distorts the functional manifold topology due to the introduction of novel functionality.
+Conversely, as a coordinate subspace operation, pruning preserves the topology; \item We introduce \gls{reap}, a novel expert pruning saliency criterion.
+By considering both router gate-values and expert activation norms, \gls{reap} explicitly minimizes the upper bound of the reconstruction error derived in our analysis by pruning experts which contribute minimally to the layer output; \item Across diverse \gls{smoe} architectures ranging from 20B to 1T parameters and a suite of generative evaluations, we demonstrate the significant and consistent advantage of \gls{reap} over existing expert pruning and merging approaches, particularly at 50\% compression.
+Notably, our method achieves near-lossless compression ($\Delta_{acc} \leq 2\%$) on code generation tasks after pruning 50\% of experts from Qwen3-Coder-480B and Kimi-K2; \item We open-source our \href{https://github.com/CerebrasResearch/reap}{code} and select compressed model checkpoints to facilitate further research on compressed \glspl{smoe} and their applications. \end{itemize}